 Enrollment is defined as a student attending the first day of class in the Nursing Program.
 A random drug screen of any student, any group of students or an entire class or program may occur at any time and on more than one occasion.
-Alcohol and drug screening may be by urine sample and/or breathalyzer and/or a hair and/or blood sample at the discretion of the nursing program coordinator.
-The date, time, and company to conduct the drug screen are selected by the School of Career and Technical Studies.
+Alcohol and drug screening may be by urine sample and/or breathalyzer and/or a hair and/or blood sample at the discretion of the nursing program director.
+The date, time, and company to conduct the drug screen are selected by the Division of Allied Health and Nursing.
 The cost of drug screening is the responsibility of the student.